KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-07-davey-resonanceos-rvm-ech-intake.md

 ### 2.1 Public post surfaces

-The author located public Substack material under Mark Davey's account concerning:
+The author located public Substack material on Mark Davey's account concerning:

 - **The Resonance Canon**
 - **The Foundational Specification for ResonanceOS**